Henry Deacon (industrialist)

 In 1867 Deacon took on a chemist, Ferdinand Hurter, on a month's probation.
 In time Hurter was to become the chief chemist to the company.
-Deacon worked with him to discover an improved method of manufacturing chlorine from hydrochloric acid, a noxious by-product of the Leblanc process, and in 1870 discovered a better process, using copper chloride as a catalyst.
+Deacon worked with him to discover an improved method of manufacturing chlorine from hydrochloric acid, a noxious by-product of the Leblanc process, and in 1870 discovered a better process, using cupric chloride as a catalyst.

 Henry Deacon also played a part in public life in Widnes.
 He was chairman of the Local Board and played a significant part in establishing the waterworks at Pex Hill.
 He was chairman of the first school board in the town.

 Deacon married Emma Wade from Basford, Nottingham in 1851 with whom he had at least three sons and three daughters.
 After Emma's death he married Caroline Rutt of Islington, Middlesex, in 1866.
 They had at least three sons and a daughter.
 Deacon died in 1876 from typhoid fever at his home in Widnes.
 He was survived by his widow, seven sons and four daughters.
 His estate was in excess of £100,000.